uo-ec607/lectures/06-web-css/06-web-css.md

 ## # … with 11 more rows
 ```

 Hmmm.
-There are some potential problems for a duplicate (i.e. repeated) record for Isaac Westergren in Gävle, Sweden.
-One way to ID and fix these cases is to see if we can convert "athlete" into a numeric and, if so, replace these cases with the previous value.
+There are is a slight misread due to a rowspan associated with the back-to-back records of Isaac Westergren in Gävle, Sweden.
+We could ID and fix cases like this in several ways.
+The approach that I'm going to use here is to see if we can convert the "athlete" column into a numeric and, if so, replace these cells with the preceding value.

 ```r